5 Signs Your Retail Store Needs A Makeover

 Of course, you have.

-In reality, for a transformation to be sustained and helpful takes more than paint or resolving a conflict.
-It takes understanding the store’s customers, looking at their service, pricing, and marketing models, all of which make a business profitable.
+In reality, sustaining and helpful transformation takes more than painting or resolving a conflict.
+It takes understanding the store’s customers and looking at their service, pricing, and marketing models, all of which make a business profitable.

 Because I've done a lot of business overhauls over the years, including for the Los Angeles Times, I've been approached several times about hosting a business makeover reality show.
 It sounds great to some producers, and we get pretty far until some television executive feels there isn't sufficient demand.